robertorcosta/azure-docs.pt-br/articles/iot-hub/iot-hub-device-management-visual-studio.md

 ## <a name="what-you-need"></a>O que você precisa

-Você precisa dos seguintes pré-requisitos:
+Você precisa dos pré-requisitos a seguir:

 - Uma assinatura ativa do Azure.